-In this video, ADP Staff Vice President and Chief Security Officer Roland Cloutier explains why ADP chose the CrowdStrike Falcon platform and details the powerful advantages CrowdStrike brings to ADP’s security and operations.
+In this blog, former ADP Staff Vice President and Chief Security Officer Roland Cloutier discusses why ADP chose the CrowdStrike Falcon platform and explains the powerful advantages the CrowdStrike® platform brings to ADP’s security and operations.
 Cloutier is recognized as one of today’s leading experts in corporate and enterprise security, cyber defense program development and business operations protection.

 Protecting Funds and Client Information